 Supervisor Accreditation

-ACRRM accredited supervisors play an integral role in building Australia’s future of Rural Generalist medical workforce which is vital for our more remote and vulnerable communities.
+ACRRM accredited supervisors are essential in developing Australia’s future Rural Generalist medical workforce.
+This workforce is vital for our more remote and vulnerable communities.

-Our valued supervisors translate their experiences to assist trainee doctors towards attaining their Fellowship of the Australian College of Rural and Remote Medicine (FACRRM).
+Our valued supervisors use their experience to help registrars achieve their Fellowship of the Australian College of Rural and Remote Medicine (FACRRM).

-Our ACRRM accredited supervisors are responsible for the overall clinical and educational supervision of a registrar, providing guidance and feedback in the context of the doctor’s care of patients.
-The Supervisor and Training Post Accreditation Guide outlines the requirements for becoming accredited as a supervisor.
+Our ACRRM accredited supervisors oversee the complete clinical and educational supervision of a registrar.
+This includes providing guidance and feedback on the doctor's patient care.
+The Supervisor and Training Post Accreditation Guide details the requirements to become an accredited supervisor.

 The Principal Supervisor is the doctor responsible for the overall clinical and educational supervision of a registrar in the training post.
 A registrar must always have a principal supervisor.